GRyslan/MealDropPetProject/README.md

 Not hosted(and maybe will not)

 Current Task:
-  implement stable auth with access and refresh tokens
+ make final version of auth with access and refresh tokens and tests

 Current Technology Stack:
 React.js, TypeScript(for client), Rtk Query, Mui,